-The FAWCO Foundation Board made great progress in the 2016-2017 year in moving to a corporatelyowned centralized collaborative sharing platform, G Suite (formerly known as Google Apps).
+The FAWCO Foundation Board made great progress in the 2016-2017 year in moving to a corporately-owned centralized collaborative sharing platform, G Suites (formerly known as Google Apps).
 The Foundation's IT consultant, Cat Conner, migrated Board members' communications and digital files to this new location, setting in place easier, more secure access and smoother future transitions to information generated by Board members and other TFF coordinators and volunteers.
-The logical organization of folders by Board position and required Document Retention policies was implemented and will be duplicated for The FAWCO Foundation archives, stored on the G Suite cloud platform, and on a new hard drive formatted for access by both Google and Microsoft applications.
+The logical organization of folders by Board position and required Document Retention policies was implemented and will be duplicated for the TFF archives, stored on the G Suites cloud platform, and on a new hard drive formatted for access by both Google and Microsoft applications.